dannguyen/journalism-syllabi/README.md

 <a href="https://simonrogers.github.io/datajournalism/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>The course will introduce reporters to the practice of data journalism in a busy newsroom, showcasing the importance of telling a story and how tools can help you do it.
+        The course will introduce reporters to the practice of data journalism in a busy newsroom, showcasing the importance of telling a story and how tools can help you do it.
-</em></p>
+        </small></p>

         <p>Instructors: Simon Rogers</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>